Open workspace variable in Variables editor or other graphical editing tool

 As long as data linking is enabled in the figure, observations that you brush in the scatter plot are highlighted in the Variables editor.
 When a figure is not linked to its data sources, you can still brush its graphs and you can brush the same data in the Variables editor, but only the display that you brush responds by highlighting.

-Variable name, specified as a string.
-The named variable can be an array, character string, cell array, structure, or an object and its properties.
+Variable name, specified as a character vector.
+The named variable can be an array, character vector, cell array, structure, or an object and its properties.
 If the named variable is a multidimensional array, then you can only view the array in the Variables editor, and not edit it.